-The standard of medical facilities provided by public hospitals in Taiwan and other major cities is good but you could encounter long waiting times.
-Physicians are well-trained and modern medical equipment is often available.
+The standard of medical facilities provided by public hospitals in major cities is good.
+There are often long waiting times.
+This medical system can be confusing.
+Some hospitals operate English-speaking private clinics.

 Treatment at private clinics and priority care centres is expensive.
-Doctors and hospitals may expect payment prior to providing medical and dental services, including for emergency care.
+Doctors and hospitals may expect payment before providing medical and dental services, including for emergency care.

 Where to get help

 Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

 - English language emergency line: 0800 024 111